daniel-samson/noquery/README.md

 # no query
 An extremely lightweight javascript library.
+Please see [wiki](https://github.com/daniel-samson/noquery/wiki) for more detail.

 ## Example
 ```javascript